Abu Layth: Criticism, controversy and criminal conviction

-Controversy

 During the Park View School Trojan Horse scandal, Ajmal was a part-time tutor at the school.
 In a statement, the police revealed however that Ajmal was involved in Prevent.
 After this was revealed, Ajmal was promptly suspended by the school.
 The police's statement, Ajmal argued, had jeopardised his safety.

+Criminal charges

-In 2014, while working as a religious teacher at Park View school he was arrested by West Midlands Police for possessing extreme pornography under the Criminal Justice and Immigration Act 2008, but was not found guilty.
-In 2015, he was associated with a public officer that was charged with misconduct.
+In 2013, while working as a religious teacher at Park View school he was arrested by West Midlands Police for possessing extreme porn under the Criminal Justice and Immigration Act 2008, the outcome of this case has not been reported, but there was no guilty verdict.